Woman Goes From Homeless to Housed and Fawned Over

 Synopsis:

 However, upon checking the phone for information on the mysterious woman, Hana finds nothing except an app called Mystic Messenger.
 When she uses the app, she gets a response from someone named Unknown, who points her toward an empty apartment.
-Little does she know, the apartment and the app are being monitored by members of a group known as RFA – Rika’s Fundraising Association – and because Rika has passed, her role in the group is opened, and they all offer it to Hana.
+Little does she know that the apartment and the app are being monitored by members of a group known as RFA – Rika’s Fundraising Association.
+Since Rika has passed away, her role in the group is now open, and they all offer it to Hana.
 So, with a new job, a new apartment, and a gaggle of attractive suitors at the ready, Hana sets off into the unknown.

 Review:

 The art is so cute.
 I love it so much.
-The love interests are all super cute, and they each have such a distinct look and design that it is very easy to distinguish what kind of character they are just from their look.
+The love interests are all super cute, and each has a distinct look and design that makes it very easy to distinguish their character type just from their appearance.
 I really rooted for everyone to be Hana.
 There was no one I felt particularly strongly against based on their look, which is usually my first indication of who I ship and who I don’t.

-Something else that suffered due to how short the series was the subplot of Rika and the RFA itself.
-We don’t get any clarity on Rika’s background, her mental issues, why she committed suicide, why V is keeping her apartment, why Hana isn’t allowed to go through her drawers, etc. It felt like such a useless piece of information, which is unfortunate since suicide is something so earth-shattering not only for the person but for those around that person that to have it be such a minute part of the story that it felt almost offensive.
+Another aspect that suffered due to the series’ brevity was the subplot involving Rika and the RFA itself.
+We don’t get any clarity on Rika’s background, her mental issues, why she committed suicide, why V is keeping her apartment, why Hana isn’t allowed to go through her drawers, etc. It felt like such a useless piece of information, which is unfortunate since suicide is something so earth-shattering, not only for the person but for those around that person, that to have it be such a minute part of the story felt almost offensive.
 Furthermore, there was no resolution to any of it, and it felt like the RFA was a big nothing burger, seeing as Hana leaves at the end.
-There is no mention of what happens to RFA after her departure, nor is there any indication as to what the results of the party Hana had been working for throughout the series.
+There is no mention of what happens to RFA after her departure, nor is there any indication of the results of the party Hana had been working for throughout the series.
 It was just a lot of nothing, which was a major disappointment, especially since the romance side was also underwhelming.

 Results: